Garlic Chinese Style Green Beans

 This garlic sesame green beans recipe is easy and simple – but there are a couple tips and tricks to be sure you get perfect Chinese Restaurant Green Beans every time!

+Go By Your Tastes.
 This recipe is a very adaptable dish – if there is something you’d like more or less of, try it out!
 Want more ginger?
 Add some!
 A bit of spice?
 Stir in some chilies!
 To get the best results, taste as you go, and don’t be afraid to try new flavors.
 Just be sure to add any ingredients slowly – a little at a time – since you can always add more, but can’t take additions out after you add them.

--Cook Green Beans to Your Preferred Doneness.
+Cook Green Beans to Your Preferred Doneness.
 People prefer green beans at different levels of doneness – I prefer mine slightly crunchy, but I have friends who like them limp and soft.
 For the best green beans, cook them to your preferred doneness – not the times I list below.
 Since there is no meat in this dish, you can cook this in more or less time without worrying about the internal temperature of the green beans, so cook it to the texture you prefer!

--Make it Vegan/Oil Free.
+Make it Vegan/Oil Free.
 This recipe can also easily be turned vegan and lent-friendly (without oil).
 For the oyster sauce, opt for a vegetarian/vegan brand (there are many – it is made from mushrooms instead of oysters) to make this dish vegan.
 If you’re avoiding oil for lent, you can simply skip the oil and toss the garlic and shallots directly with the green beans.
 Reduce your heat to medium instead of medium high so your green beans, shallots, or garlic don’t stick to the pan!

--Don’t Crowd The Pan.
+Don’t Crowd The Pan.
 I am a big believer in letting vegetables caramelize and soften to boost their flavor without adding calories – let your onions and green beans cook in a pan that is big enough that they aren’t crowded on top of each other.
 Allowing your vegetables to have more space in a pan helps keep the pan hot, so vegetables brown instead of boiling.

 picture of chinese garlic green beans in a white bowl on a table